joseantonio002/joseantonio002/README.md

 📚 Self-studying, with a strong focus on data science, machine learning, and AI technologies.

-🎯 My next step: I'm planning to start a **Master’s degree in Data Science** in the upcoming academic year to deepen my expertise and pursue a career in the field of AI and advanced analytics.
+🎯 My next step: I'm planning to start a **Master’s degree in Data Science** in the upcoming academic year.

 ---